 It’s Friday night.
 I am not hungry.
 I am not drinking.
 I didn’t slept last night.
 I have had a good day talking with three fellow artists and thinkers.
 But I have spent the day putting a brave face and keeping going despite.

 I sit in front of the telly, with my laptop, trying to write a clever shout of anger into the faceworld.
-It has a good dose of self pity, aren’t I broke, what if you reapplied for your jobs every six weeks or three months, this is fucked, touring doesn’t work, most venues offer obscenely shit fees, a commission does not mean a grand,,,, ….
+It has a good dose of self pity, aren’t I broke, what if you reapplied for your jobs every six weeks or three months, this is fucked, touring doesn’t work, most venues offer obscenely shit fees, a commission does not mean a grand, the power imbalance in the arts and particularly when it comes to funding is obscenely of kilter, why do programmers think its ok to simply ignore communication for months on end,,,, ….
 I write it and it definitely says- This is mega fucked up and I am angry in case you didn’t get that.
 I close my computer, watch some shit telly about cross-breed dogs.
 I cry!
 I cry because the dogs are too cute and I need one.
 I NEED a dog.
 NOW!

 I open my computer, I delete the the post on facebook.
 I go to bed.
 I don’t sleep, again.